haydher/Placeholder/README.md

 Get one randomly generated JSON data of a post.
 Change how many posts you want in return by adding “/” and your number.
 For example, “/posts/5” to get an array of 5 posts.
 Max number is 50.

-Posts can also return an array of comments if query is provided.
-You can request comments by add “?comments=X” to get the X number of comments.
+Posts can also return an array of comments if the query is provided.
+You can request comments by adding “?comments=X” to get the X number of comments.
 Max number is 20.

 ### /comments

-Get one randomly generated JSON data of a comments.
+Get one randomly generated JSON data of comments.
 Change how many comments you want in return by adding “/” and your number.
 For example, “/comments/5” to get an array of 5 comments.
 Max number is 50.

 ### /users

 Get one randomly generated JSON data of a user.
 Change how many posts you want in return by adding “/” and your number.
 For example, “/users/5” to get an array of 5 users.
 Max number is 50.

 Users also include an object of address.
-The addresses are not related to the user and its randomly generated.
+The addresses are not related to the user and it's randomly generated.

 ### /todos